The night of 22/23 April 2023 will be the peak of the Lyrids, one of the most famous prolific meteor showers.

 The reason why meteors appear to originate from the radiant is because meteoroids enter the Earth’s atmosphere in parallel paths (A).
 When these paths are projected onto the two-dimensional dome of the sky then they will all appear to radiate from a particular point in the sky (B) and his point is the radiant.
 This is analogous to looking at along a straight road , the road, trees running parallel to it and structures such as power cables all appear to converge at a point in the distance (C).

-2022 should be a good year to view the Lyrids, in Manchester North West England where I live the Moon won’t rise until 3:50 am on the night of the 22/23 April.
-Having no Moon makes the sky much darker and the meteors easy to see.
+Assuming there are clear skies, 2023 should be a good year to view the Lyrids.
+In Manchester, North West England where I live the Moon sets at 11:55 pm on 22 April.
+Having no Moon makes the night sky much darker and the meteors easy to see.

 - Choose a place where the sky is as dark as possible.
 As most meteors are faint, you will see far more against a dark sky.